 Choosing a niche has several advantages for your and your business, including:

-Rather than attempting to be a jack of all trades and delivering mediocre results, establishing a niche enables you to master key skills and information.
+Rather than attempting to be a jack of all trades and delivering mediocre results, niching down enables you to master key skills and information.
 This allows you to bring more value to your clients and builds your good reputation.

 2. Develop a Plan

 Deciding on a niche helps inform your business plan.
-By looking at competitors for your chosen industry or services, you can understand what successful businesses look like and how to compete.
+By looking at competitors for your chosen industry or services, you can understand what a profitable consulting business looks like and how to compete.